xairy/mipt-ctf/04-web/README.md

 You suspect that the robot is communicating with the crashed ship.
 Your goal is to find the location of the ship by inspecting the network traffic.

 You can perform the analysis online on [Cloudshark](http://www.cloudshark.org/captures/bc1c0a7fae2c) or you can download the [PCAP file](https://2013.picoctf.com/problems/first_contact.pcap).

+### inspection\*

+On his computer, your father left open a browser with the [Thyrin Lab Website](https://picoctf.com/api/autogen/serve/index.html?static=false&pid=28baa70afa1967ff63b201f687b7533e).
+Can you find the hidden access code?

 ### listed\*